 Do sled dogs like to pull?

 Yes, they do.
 Most dogs need to be trained to pull effectively and consistently.
 Some dogs seem to get the hang of it very quickly and become effective pullers.
-If you would like to train to pull, email us about one of our pull clinics or one of our Run What You Brung programs.

 Contact Maryland Sled Dog Adventures LLC by phone or email